gdm413229/swwmgz_m/Roadmap.md

 **Funny Fellas:**

  - Monster/decoration replacement packs.
-All of it modelled and tweaked to fit the style and theme of the mod.
-Expect enhanced enemy behaviour, not gonna keep it "vanilla".
+All of it modeled and tweaked to fit the style and theme of the mod.
+Expect enhanced enemy behavior, not gonna keep it "vanilla".
  - Porting weapons to Hideous Destructor as a meme.

 **Fight for the Front and freedom.
 Move out!:**